A System on the Brink

 Powering the modern veterinary operating model

-Accelerate the shift to peripatetic specialist models corporates are actively pursuing by enabling scarce, high-cost specialists to cover patients across many clinics
+Accelerate the shift to roaming (peripatetic) specialist models corporates are actively pursuing by enabling scarce, high-cost specialists to cover many clinics

 Support the shift to nurse-led clinics, triage and escalation by giving nurses specialist-guided assessment capabilities